pavkam/abacaxi/README.md

 *"No code library is complete without a binary search!"*

-I'm building this library as a repository of algorithms, data structures and helper methods that make one's daily programming life easier (in .NET that is).
+A library and repository of algorithms, data structures and helper methods that make one's daily programming life easier (in .NET that is).

-Abacaxi is available on NuGet: https://www.nuget.org/packages/Abacaxi/ and is built against __.NET Standard 2.0.__
+Abacaxi is available on NuGet: https://www.nuget.org/packages/Abacaxi/ and is built against __.NET Standard 2.0__ and __.NET 4.5__.

+### F# Support:

+F# bindings are available in the **Abacaxi.FSharp** library (targets __.NET Standard 2.0__ only).

+Note that not all C# methods have F# bindings since F# core library already contaions comparable implementations.
+Also, some methods in F# do not make sense in C# world as well.

 ### The list of core data structures:
 | Data structure | Description |